Kurtyjlee/Complex-QA/README.md

 ## Dataset
 The data used and generated from this project can be found under the `./data` directory.
 This includes data that has been scrapped off the internet, from the S.Rajaratnam School of International Studies (RSIS), Straitstimes (ST) and New York Times (NYT), representing the South East Asian context, Singaporean context and New York Times context respectively.
 For more information, please refer to `./data`.

-Web scraping scripts for RSIS, straitstimes and NYT are also provided under `./web-scrapping` for more data gathering.
+Web scraping scripts for RSIS, Straitstimes and NYT are also provided under `./web-scrapping` for more data gathering.

 ## Setting up FastChat Server
-Before executing the QA generation scripts, be sure to run the fastchat api server if you are not using openai's model.
+Before executing the QA generation scripts, be sure to run the FastChat API server if you are not using openai's model.
 To clone the FastChat repo, please refer to: https://github.com/lm-sys/FastChat/tree/main#install

 The FastChat server can be hosted with these commands:
 #### Fastchat directory